How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Looks human: "My 5 a.m. swim alarm says 'future Olympian.'
 My grades say 'please sleep.'
 I'm negotiating."

-9) Even-length paragraphs and tidy five-paragraph structure
+9) Even-length paragraphs

 Looks AI: Four paragraphs of ~7 sentences each, all similarly shaped.

-Looks human: A short, punchy paragraph after a long, reflective one—because the beat changes.
+Looks human: A short, punchy paragraph after a long, reflective one — because the beat changes.

-10) Clichés and packaged phrases
+10) Cliches and packaged phrases

 Looks AI: "I step outside my comfort zone to think outside the box."